 Visit Amalfi Coast – Town of Amalfi

 The town of Amalfi is about a half hour from Positano.
 It was a powerful city state long ago in the 1100s.
 Today about 5,000 people live in the town of Amalfi.
 The Amalfi Cathedral with its Cloister of Paradise dwarfs the small town.
 The Amalfi Cathedral is dedicated to the apostle St Andrew, whose remains were transferred here in the 1200s.
-The Paper Museum is also an interesting stop.
-Try a gelato from Bar Flavio Gioia at the harbor.
+Try the Paper Museum for an interesting stop.
+Have a gelato from Bar Flavio Gioia at the harbor.
 Head a couple miles east for picturesque cliffside views at Atrani.

 Visit Amalfi Coast – Salerno